I wrote about Liverpool’s win at Palace on SB Nation

 In Ozil’s first season, the club beat out a strong run from Everton to finish 4th without ever threatening the title race, as Manchester City were pushed all the way to the end by Luis Suarez and Liverpool.
 A poor showing in the Champions League knockout stages made this season feel like par for the course for this squad.
 However, a comeback victory against Hull City in the F.A cup final brought the club’s first silverware in 10 years.
 The duck was broken, leaving this season to go down as a starting point at least.

 The 2014-15 season began.
 Arsenal had a big win in the transfer market, acquiring Alexis Sanchez for a fee in the region of £32 million.
-A convincing 3-0 Community Shield Victory over Manchester City gave the fan base reason for optimism.
+A convincing 3-0 Community Shield Victory over Manchester City, including a brilliant volley from the new signing, gave the fan base reason for optimism.
 However, Jose Mourinho’s Chelsea got off to a flying start and nobody really got close.
 Another typical Champions League exit followed, but it felt like a comfortable third place finish this time round and the season finished with yet more silverware via the F.A Cup.
 This squad felt only one or two pieces away.

 The honeymoon period for this squad had gone by the time August 2015 came around.
 The time to compete for a title was now.
 Nobody predicted what was about to happen, as 5000/1 shots Leicester stormed their way to the Premier League title.
 However from an Arsenal perspective, it was an opportunity squandered.
 Their second place finish doesn’t tell the full story, as 3rd place Tottenham were the only team to challenge before dropping off at the very end.
 Arsenal were famously pointed fingers at after celebrating a mid season comeback victory against 10 man Leicester to take control of the league as if they’d won the whole lot.
 It was infact Leicester themselves who never looked back from that day.
 Early exits from all the cup competitions left the club empty-handed.
 Never has a second place finish felt like such a loss of momentum.